armchairancap/magnet-link-downloader-tribler-firefox/README.md

 - Tribler API: change Tribler's port to http://127.0.0.1:3100 (see background.js)
 - API key: set it to Tribler default (see background.js)
+- Download location in the API call.
+Maybe OS X and Windows users need a different directory.

 That is because the Mozilla-signed extension can then be used without modifications/editing.
 If you want you can install and then edit these on hard disk.